-Looking back at my previous HTN ‘scribblings’ I see that the Met Office were predicting a much colder winter season than usual.
+Looking back at my previous Hilltop News ‘scribblings’ I see that the Met Office were predicting a much colder winter season than usual.
 In fact their weather stats now bear this out.
-The winter just gone was the coldest for 10 years.
-The start of Spring was also heralded by bitterly cold days, flurries of snow and night time temperatures, down to -6.9°C even lower than in Jan and Feb.
-Its actually raining today as I write this article, the first time for three weeks, and with barely 2” of precipitation so far this year it’s hardly going to make much difference to the aquifers beneath our feet.
+The winter just gone was the coldest for ten years.
+The start of Spring was also heralded by bitterly cold days, flurries of snow and night time temperatures, down to -6.9°C even lower than in January and February.
+Its actually raining today as I write this article, the first time for three weeks, and with barely 2 inches of precipitation so far this year it’s hardly going to make much difference to the aquifers beneath our feet.
 Looking ahead the outlook is for cooler than average temperatures for April and May and for less rain that is normal for these months.
-For up to date weather information in the Hilltop Villages, visit www.cholesbury.com

 We almost take for granted the almost commonplace sightings of red kites these days.
 This year in particular several people have mentioned seeing a pair of these birds overhead in Buckland Common and last weekend I saw two soaring over Cholesbury so it may be that we can expect to have our first locally breeding pair before long.